What is malnutrition?

 Window of opportunity

-The first two years of life are the “window of opportunity” to prevent early childhood undernutrition that causes largely irreversible damage.
-WFP focuses on the earliest phase of life, i.e. from conception (-9 months) to 24 months of age, providing essential nutrients including vitamins and minerals.
+The first two years of life are a critical “window of opportunity”.
+In this period it is possible to prevent the largely irreversible damage that follows early childhood undernutrition.
+WFP's operations routinely focus on the earliest phase of life, i.e. from conception (-9 months) to 24 months of age.
+We try to ensure under-twos receive the vitamins and minerals they need.